I'm an Electric Lampshade 2021 poster How to be a rockstar at any age

 “I’m An Electric Lampshade” Trailer.
 Watch the trailer below and look for the film via the official website above.

 Doug takes drugs and begins a weird eclectic bypass of his initial form as a clean-cut rock music singer.
 I’m an Electric Lampshade is almost like his motto for being and he slowly emerges from rebirthing his identity.
 Despite the inherent dorkiness of watching a 60-year-old man try out several different types of on-stage persona, the film is riveting most of the time.
 Doug is a straight man but grasps the LGBTQ+ bones of his core and runs with it.
 His ability to seamlessly transform into a myriad of looks, movements, and performance art was awesome to watch transpire.
-The messages, sentiments, and heart truly show through in this film.
+The messages, sentiments, and heart truly show through this film.

 I'm an Electric Lampshade starring Doug McCorkle 2021